Get answers to some frequently asked questions about Battle of the Books.

 When is the Battle of the Books Competition?

-The Battle of the Books Competition is held in January of each year.
-This year it will be held on January 11, 2023.
-The exact timing is not yet finalized, but generally the 4th grade students will compete against one another first and then the fifth grade students will compete against one another in a separate round.
-The team that wins their respective grade competition will then have an opportunity to compete against the other grade's winning team in a final 4th vs. 5th grade showdown!
+A Greenwood Elementary Battle of the Books Competition is held in January of each year where the 4th grade students will compete against one another first and then the fifth grade students will compete against one another in a separate round.
+The team that wins their respective grade competition will then have an opportunity to compete against the other grade's winning team in a final 4th vs. 5th grade showdown, the winner of which will continue on to the District-wide competition.

 What Is the Book List This Year and Where Can I Find the Books on the List?